What Are The 20 Most Visited Cities in the World?

-Whether you’re a casual vacationer, travel blogger or a company involved in the travel industry, it benefits you to study the most visited cities in the world.
-You can check off your “hottest destinations” and “famous cities” lists, and gain valuable insight on what kind of experiences people seek, and where they find them.
+Whether you’re a casual vacationer, travel blogger, or a company involved in the travel industry, it benefits you to study the most visited cities in the world.
+You can check off your “hottest destinations” and “famous cities” lists, and gain valuable insight into what kind of experiences people seek, and where they find them.

 The famous Bali is also on the charts at the 19th spot, totaling 8.26 million international visitors.
 Its diverse regions and moody aesthetics prove to be popular among social media users; search for Bali on Instagram and you’ll be flooded with stunning photos.

-Paris, a solid holiday destination, continues to lead alongside Bangkok and London at the 2nd place.
-This stresses how visitors seek cities that offer business opportunities, varied attractions and distinct culture.
-With 17.4 million international visitors, Paris is expected to host similar numbers in the coming year.
+Paris, a solid holiday destination, continues to lead alongside Bangkok and London at 2nd place.
+This stresses how visitors seek cities that offer business opportunities, varied attractions, and distinct cultures.
+With 19.10 million international visitors, Paris is expected to host similar numbers in the coming year.

 The World’s Most Visited Cities